navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 	Port status in ZeroNetX.

-Once you are ready to publish your zite, open it in ZeroNet, drag the top right “0” button to the left, modify the site title and description, and press the “Sign and publish” button.
+Once you are ready to publish your zite, open it in ZeroNet, drag the top right **Ø** button to the left, modify the site title and description, and press the **Sign and publish** button.

 .. figure:: images/image172.png
 	:width: 800